 4. The “Where” Matters

-If you’re new to moving freight in Alaska, you might not realize how dramatically different all of its destinations can be.
+Freight shipping to Alaska is very different depending on the destination.
 A delivery to Anchorage is a whole different animal than a delivery to Nome or Bethel or Juneau or Prudhoe Bay.
 As we mentioned earlier, moving freight in Alaska isn’t as simple as loading it onto a truck and sending it on its way.
 Some destinations in Alaska involve a barge—or even a C-130 Herc.
 (Trust us, we’ve been there, and we’ve handled those projects!)

 When choosing freight providers, look for someone with experience in the “where” of your freight.
 They’ll have the the expertise, the connections, and the know-how to get it done right the first time.